larasous/larasous/README.md

 # 🎮 Lara Sousa

-✨ *Game on: programando missões, derrotando bugs e colecionando conquistas.*
+✨ *Game on: programming missions, defeating bugs and collecting achievements.*
-☕ *Código rodando, café na mão e gameplay na veia.*
+☕ *Code running, coffee in hand and gameplay in the veins.*

 ## 🧙 Class & Build